Hidden symmetry group for particle orbits (timelike geodesics) in Schwarzschild spacetime: Concluding remarks

 \section{Concluding remarks}

 The Noether symmetry group of the timelike equatorial geodesic equations in Schwarzschild spacetime has been shown to have a hidden structure consisting of three symmetry transformations which come from corresponding hidden conserved quantities derived recently in \Ref{Anc.Faz}.
-In particular, the geodesic equations possess an LRL angle, an LRL Killing-vector time and an LRL proper-time, which are (piecewise) conserved along the geodesics.
-Applying Noether's theorem in reverse to these quantities yields the new symmetry transformations of the geodesic Lagrangian.
+In particular, the equatorial geodesic equations possess an LRL angle, an LRL Killing-vector time and an LRL proper-time, which are (piecewise) conserved along the geodesics.
+Applying Noether's theorem in reverse to these quantities yields the new symmetry transformations of the equatorial geodesic Lagrangian.

-In contrast to the Killing vector symmetries, which represent point transformations on the dynamical configuration variables $t$, $r$, $\phi$ in the geodesic equations, the new symmetries describe dynamical transformations which essentially involve the momenta variables $\frac{dt}{d\tau}$, $\frac{dr}{d\tau}$, $\frac{d\phi}{d\tau}$ in the geodesic equations.
+In contrast to the Killing vector symmetries, which represent point transformations on the position variables $t$, $r$, $\phi$ in the geodesic equations, the new symmetries describe dynamical transformations which essentially involve the momenta variables $\frac{dt}{d\tau}$, $\frac{dr}{d\tau}$, $\frac{d\phi}{d\tau}$ in the geodesic equations.
 An alternative setting is provided by the Hamiltonian formulation of the geodesic equations, where $(t,r,\phi)$ and their conjugate momenta are on equal footing.
+It is worth emphasizing that, in contrast to the Killing vector symmetries, the infinitesimal dynamical symmetries coming from the LRL quantities do not represent a geometrical structure on spacetime.

-It is worth emphasizing that, in contrast to the Killing vector symmetries, the infinitesimal dynamical symmetries coming from the LRL quantities do not represent some intrinsic geometrical structure on spacetime.
+The LRL quantities involve a choice of a dynamically distinguished radial point, $r=r_0$, on the equatorial geodesics.
+As summarized in Tables~\ref{orbits-bounded} and ~\ref{orbits-unbounded}, every type of geodesic possesses (at least one of) a turning point, a centripetal point, or a horizon-crossing point.
+Consequently, the specific form of each of the LRL symmetry transformations differs depending on $r_0$.
+Compositions of these transformations and the Killing-vector symmetry transformations, combined with translations of the geodesic parameter, together produce the complete Noether symmetry group of the equatorial geodesics.
+Its Lie algebra structure, which likewise depends on $r_0$, is stated in Theorem~\ref{thm:liealgebra}.

-An interesting problem for future work will be to find the full Noether symmetry group for the timelike geodesic equations, taking into account the transformations that rotate and boost an equatorial plane in Schwarzschild spacetime.
+An interesting problem for future work will be to find the full Noether symmetry group for the timelike geodesic equations, taking into account the transformations that rotate an equatorial plane in Schwarzschild spacetime.
 Another future problem will be to investigate LRL-type (hidden) conserved quantities for the null geodesics.

-Hidden conserved quantities and symmetries can be explored similarly for timelike and null geodesics in other interesting spacetimes, such as Reisser-Nordstr\"om and Kerr.
+Hidden conserved quantities and symmetries can of course be explored similarly for timelike and null geodesics in other interesting spacetimes, such as Reisser-Nordstr\"om and Kerr.